-It's also worth to mention that adequate hydration is crucial for a healthy gut.
+It’s also worth mentioning that adequate hydration is crucial for a healthy gut.
 Drinking enough water can help to prevent constipation and promote regular bowel movements.

 Finally, physical activity is also important for gut health.
 Exercise can help to promote regular bowel movements and can also reduce inflammation in the gut.